ymhaah/TRAIN-FEM_space-tourism/README.md

 # Frontend Mentor - Space tourism website solution

 This is a solution to the [Space tourism website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
+FrontendMentor is a platform where developers can improve their front-end skills by building real projects and receiving feedback from the community.

 ## Table of contents